NewAlexandria/leadership_readme/security-accounts.md

 ## When to Create a Domain Account

-Often, setting up SaaS accounts for team access, or a master admin credential, requires a related email.
+Often, setting up SaaS accounts for team access, or a root admin credential, requires a related email.
 We avoid using personal email for these situations.

 We should also avoid asking for a new email account to be setup for these purposes.